Thue/youtube-playlist-feed/README.md

 =====================

 * Get a Google API key, to allow you to query Google's YouTube API.
-Google API keys are free, and kan be generated at https://developers.google.com/api-client-library/python/guide/aaa_apikeys
+Google API keys are free, and can be generated at https://developers.google.com/api-client-library/python/guide/aaa_apikeys
 * Insert your API key at the top of youtube-playlist-feed.py (edit the line 'key = "ReplaceMe"')
 * Upload to your webroot